ForsakenM/ManualAP-Pajama-Sam-1/README.md

 2.  **Generate your .yaml:** Open your Archipelago Launcher and navigate to `Generate Template Options` and click Open.
 This will open a window to your `Templates` folder that lists all the yaml files for all your apworlds you have installed while also generating new yaml files for apworlds you just recently installed.

-3. In your `Templates` folder, find a yaml file named `Manual_PajamaSam1_ForsakenM.yaml` and open it.
+3.  **Customize and Save:** In your `Templates` folder, find a yaml file named `Manual_PajamaSam1_ForsakenM.yaml` and open it.
 Customize it based on the experience you want while playing, then save the edited yaml file in your `/Archipelago/Players` folder.

 > [!TIP]
 > For more information and guidance on how to customize/edit yaml files for intended gameplay experience, reach out to the Archipelago or Manual for Archipelago Discord servers, or check out the [Archipelago Website](https://archipelago.gg/) for further assistance/instruction.